jess-of-the-woods/tid_til/notes/linux/terminal.md

 - `htop`: interactive process viewer (needs to be installed)
 - `pstree`: display a tree of processes

-All processes have an ID (PID). all processes have a parent apart from init which has PID: 1.
-It is the initialisation which boots the pc and runs through start up scripts.
+All processes have a ID (PID).
+All processes have a parent except init which has PID: 1.
+It is the initialisation process which boots the pc and runs through start up scripts.
 Init is the 'mummy' to all processes whose parents have died.

 The kernel is a layer between the process & the hardware.
 Each process has a UID which is the user that owns that process.
 Effective User Id (EUID) is a way of giving a process different permissions than the user that spawned it.